-Injury, stretching, spasm, or strain can cause bones and discs or the muscle sand connective tissues in the neck, causing pain, discomfort, numbness and / or tingling senations in other areas like the arms and the back.
+Neck Injury, stretching, spasm, or strain can cause bones and discs or the muscle sand connective tissues in the neck, causing pain, discomfort, numbness and / or tingling senations in other areas like the arms and the back.
 Learn more

 Shoulder The shoulder has four tendons; which are connective tissues that join muscle to bone.
 These four tendons, called the “rotator cuff,” are subject to injury and discomfort due to a wide range of causes.
 Learn more

-Hip pain can be cured by a number of factors like poor spinal mechanics, knee problems, foot or ankle problems, or muscular weakness.
+Hip Hip pain can be cured by a number of factors like poor spinal mechanics, knee problems, foot or ankle problems, or muscular weakness.
 Learn more

-Knee pain can come from an inflammatory condition such as arthritis, bursitis, or tendonitis.
+Knee Knee pain can come from an inflammatory condition such as arthritis, bursitis, or tendonitis.
 It can also be the result of a sprain or strain, dislocated kneecap, injury to the cartilage tissue in the knee, or any number of conditions particular to the knee.
 Learn more

 Foot/Ankle Ankle pain may come from inversion sprains, i.e., inward rolling of the ankle, or from nerve pressure in the lower back (lumbar spine).
 Pain in the foot are often shoe-related.
 Also, conditions like diabetes mellitus can cause pain in the footm and must be properly diagnosed and treated.
 Learn more